Deep Reinforcement Learning for Inventory Networks: Toward Reliable Policy Optimization: Description of baselines

-We consider the setting described in Section \ref{sec: symmetry-aware results}, where a warehouse operates as a transshipment center (\ie cannot hold inventory) and there are multiple stores, under a backlogged demand assumption.
-The demand is i.i.d. across time but may be correlated across stores.
-The costs incurred solely consider holding and underage costs at the stores.
+We provide a lower bound for the setting in which a warehouse (indexed by $w$) operates as a transshipment center—i.e., it cannot hold inventory—and supplies multiple stores indexed by $1, \ldots, K$ under a backlogged demand assumption.
+Demand is i.i.d.\ across time but may be correlated across stores.
+Costs arise solely from holding and underage penalties at the stores.
+We slightly abuse notation by indexing the stores as $1, \ldots, K$ and the warehouse as $w$ to maintain consistency with the notation used in the proof of Theorem~\ref{theorem:1-round-message-passing-policy} in Appendix \ref{appendix: proof of main theorem}.

-\cite{federgruen1984approximations} provides a clever way to obtain a lower bound when demand at the stores follows a jointly normal demand, and store costs and lead times are identical.
-To leverage their results, we assume that all stores have the same underage costs denoted as $p^1$ and lead time denoted as $L^1$, while the transshipment center has a lead time of $L^0$.
-For each store $k$, we consider a marginal demand that follows a normal distribution with mean $\mu^k$ and standard deviation $\sigma^k$.
-Furthermore, we represent the covariance matrix as $\Sigma$, where $[\Sigma]_{ij}$ denotes the covariance $\textup{Cov}(\xi^i_1, \xi^j_1)$ between the demands of stores $i$ and $j$.
+\citet{federgruen1984approximations} provide a clever method for obtaining a lower bound when demand across stores follows a joint normal distribution and store costs and lead times are identical.
+To apply their results, we assume all stores share the same underage cost $p$ and lead time $L$, while the transshipment center (warehouse) has lead time $L^w$.
+Let $\mu^k$ and $\sigma^k$ denote the mean and standard deviation of demand for store $k \in [K]$, and let $\Sigma$ denote the demand covariance matrix, where $[\Sigma]_{ij} = \textup{Cov}(\xi^i_1, \xi^j_1)$.